setms/book/docs/design/analysis.md

 Canon TDD:

 1. Write a list of the test scenarios you want to cover.
-2. Turn one item on the list into an actual, concrete, runnable test.
+2. Turn one item of the list into an actual, concrete, runnable test.
 3. Change the code to make the test (& all previous tests) pass (adding items to the list as you discover them).
 4. Optionally refactor to improve the implementation design.
 5. If the test list isn't empty, go back to #2.

 Issues:

-1. How to compile the initial list: embed TDD inside BDD; BDD scenarios follow directly from acceptance criteria for requirements.
-2. How to order the tests?
-Select one which requires code transformation with the highest priority.
+- How to order the initial list of tests?
+Select one which requires the code transformation with the highest priority.
-  How to design the code-level API when writing a test?
+- How to design the code-level API when writing a test?
 How to test non-functional requirements?
-3. Are the transformations in the TPP complete?
-How to perform the vague ones, like `statement->statements`?
-How to deal with big jumps?
+- Are the transformations in the TPP complete?
+- How to perform the vague ones, like `statement->statements`?
+- How to deal with big jumps?
-4. Is there an order to code smells?
-When to fix a smell and when to wait a bit?
+- Is there an order to code smells as well?
+- When should we fix a smell and when should we wait a bit?